Frequently Asked Questions

 What happens if I am ill during the school?

-Firstly you have to contact your lecturer to let him/her know that you are absent.
+Please contact the LOT Office (firstname.lastname@example.org) and your LOT lecturer to let him/her know that you are absent.
 In order to earn a certificate, you have to participate in all five sessions of the course.
 So in case of illness there is no possibility for students to earn a certificate.
 This is the arrangement for RM1 courses as well as regular courses.

 What is necessary to obtain 5 EC?